mogenius/docs/mogenius/docs/cluster-management/kubernetes-workloads.md

 # Workload manager

-Once the mogenius operator is [installed](./installing-mogenius.md) on your Kubernetes you'll be able to access a workload manager through the platform.
+Once the mogenius operator is [installed](./installing-mogenius.md) on Kubernetes you'll be able to access a workload manager through the platform.
 This allows you to view each Kubernetes resource, use the `Describe` command, edit YAML, view logs, and open a shell for containers that support this feature.

 To access the workload manager, open a cluster in mogenius and navigate to the tab "Workloads".